Bitcoin Mining Explained

 Then the block is sent back to miners who have to then compete against each other to be the first to find the target hash and win the 6.25 BTC block reward.

-The harder a mining rig works, the more chance it has of winning the block reward.
+The harder a mining rig works (the faster it processes information), the more chance it has of winning the block reward.

 It’s common knowledge that mining rigs are working out complex mathematical equations, but this technically isn’t correct.
 The miners are actually trying to guess the target hash, which is made up of a 64-bit hexadecimal number.